fabienchevalier/ec2-cloudgaming/README.md

 Connect via the public ip-address of your instance using `Administrator` as a login.
 Password would be the one that you retrieved in the JSON from awscli.

-Enjoy
+**Enjoy** :sunglasses:

-**Watch out**: Don't forget to shut down your instance after your session to avoid any useless costs.
+:warning: Don't forget to shut down your instance after your session to avoid any useless costs.